prakashdontaraju/dietary-trends-pyspark/README.md

 # dietary-trends-pyspark

-March 2018
+March, 2018

 ## Business Case

-Our customer (a Disease Control Firm) need insight on dietary intake of children among a certain section of population due to an alarming increase in the rate of new diabetes diagnoses over the 2 decades from 1998 to 2018.
+A Disease Control firm (customer) needs insight on dietary intake of children among a certain section of population due to an alarming increase in the rate of new diabetes diagnoses from 1998 to 2018.

-Improper diet intake can deprive the body of vital macro and micro nutrients leading to diabetes.
+Imbalanced diet can deprive the body of vital macro and micro nutrients leading to diabetes among many others.

 ### Focus

-I analyze parameters such as food nutrient-wise composition, dietary intake comparison among financial classes and trends in average nutrient intake per person over 12 years across financial classes.
+I analyzed parameters such as nutrient-wise composition, dietary intake comparison among financial classes and trends in average nutrient intake per person over 12 years across financial classes to present my insights.

-I process data by utilizing Apache Spark Python API - PySpark and cluster data by making use of its Machine Learning library MLlib.
-I also employ scikit-learn's tSNE for dimensionality reduction.
+I processed data by utilizing Apache Spark (PySpark) and clustered data by making use of its Machine Learning library MLlib.
+I also employed scikit-learn's tSNE for dimensionality reduction.

 ### Data

-The firm provides us data from a program of studies conducted by The National Health and Nutrition Examination Survey [NHANES](https://wwwn.cdc.gov/nchs/nhanes/).
+The firm provided us data from the National Health and Nutrition Examination Survey ([NHANES](https://wwwn.cdc.gov/nchs/nhanes/)).

-It is designed to assess the health and nutritional status of adults and children in the United States.
+NHANES conduct a program of studies designed to assess the health and nutritional status of adults and children in the United States.

-This method assumes that the diet of an individual can be represented by the intakes over an average 24-hour period.
+These studies assume that the diet of an individual can be represented by the intakes over an average 24-hour period.

 ## Implementation

-I discover trends in dietary intake over a duration of 12 years and and analyze the information to present the likelihood of these children being diagnosed.

-Kindly continue reading for instructions to deploy my project and observe the results.

-### Prerequisites
+### Tools

-What are the tools you need to install?

 ```
-You must have administrator access to install the following:

 Apache Spark      spark-2.3.0-bin-hadoop2.7 or newer
 Python            3.6.5 or newer
 Python Libraries  pyspark, scikit-learn, numpy, pandas, matplotlib